Acry/SDL2-Anim01/README.md

 Create Spritesheet:
 `giftext Cheetah.gif`

-[giftext](http://giflib.sourceforge.net/giftext.html) is one of 12 tools from [libgif](http://giflib.sourceforge.net) and gives the info about the delay, it is ten milliseconds.
+[giftext](http://giflib.sourceforge.net/giftext.html) is one of 12 tools from [libgif](http://giflib.sourceforge.net) and gives the info about the delay, it is hundred milliseconds.
 [gifsicle](http://www.lcdf.org/gifsicle/) is an alternative to deal with gif's. gifsicle --info Cheetah.gif